 Minnesota nurtures some of the best theater, dance, and unclassifiable live performance in the country.
 We enjoy an impressive collection of successful community theaters, Tony Award-winning regional theaters, scrappy small professional theaters, dance companies, academic training programs, and indescribably odd and wonderful performance festivals.

-MinnesotaPlaylist connects the diverse vibrant strands of this influential and admired performing arts community into a comprehensive, high-quality industry journal aimed specifically at performing artists, designers, administrators, and performing arts fans.
+MinnesotaPlaylist connects the diverse vibrant strands of this influential and admired performing arts community into a comprehensive, high-quality online journal aimed specifically at performing artists, designers, administrators, and performing arts fans.

-Leah Cooper (founder) has been a theater practitioner for over 25 years as a director, producer, performer, and arts administration leader.
-Currently, she is the program director for the newly formed Minnesota Theater Alliance.
-Prior to that she provided arts and non-profit administration consulting to dozens of organizations in Minnesota, she co-founded this here Web site, and led the Minnesota Fringe Festival from crisis to record attendance and financal stability.
-She also serves on the Minneapolis Arts Commission and on the board of directors for Live Action Set.
+Leah Cooper (Founder) has been a theater practitioner for over 25 years as a director, producer, performer, and arts administration leader.
+Currently, she is the Executive Director for the four year old Minnesota Theater Alliance.
+Prior to that she provided arts and non-profit administration consulting to dozens of organizations in Minnesota, she co-founded this here Web site, and led the Minnesota Fringe Festival from crisis to record attendance and financial stability.
+She is also the co-Artistic Director of Wonderlust Productions.

 In 2001, Twin Cities Theatre and Film started as a nonprofit organization called Twin Cities Theatre and Film Alliance.
 The mission of the alliance was to strengthen, promote and unify the theatre and film communities of Minneapolis-St. Paul.
 Part of the fulfillment of this mission was the founding of a Web site.